uerbzr/angular-friends-list/README.md

 Run `ng generate component component-name` to generate a new component.

+## Extensions

+- Add the ability to have multiple favorite friends
+- Add a remove button to remove a friend as a favorite

 ## Help

 Take a look at the [Angular recap](https://github.com/boolean-uk/angular-recap/blob/main/README.md) for examples on how we can: